You Are Here:

 38. How about the worst one?

-39. When did you first (or finally) begin calling yourself a writer or calling yourself an artist?
+39. When did you first (or finally) begin calling yourself a writer or artist?
 Is there a story behind it?
-Can you verbalize your wish for your readers and their relationship to their own creativity?

 40. Describe the best reaction someone ever had to your work.
 Why did it hit home for you?
 How did it relate to your unique mission as a creative?

 41. Tell us the weirdest reaction someone had to your work.
-How did you deal with it?
 Do you have any advice for young artists on how to bounce back after rejection, criticism, or encountering a troll?

 Last 10 Art Newsletter Topic Ideas

-42. Tell readers the 5 creatives you most look up to; be they fashion designers, classical musicians, graffiti artists, dancers, magicians, writers, or actors.
-Go on Wikipedia to search for fair use or copyright-free images of each person to snazz up your art newsletter topic or post.
+42. Tell readers the 5 creatives you most look up to.
+Are they fashion designers, classical musicians, graffiti artists, dancers, magicians, writers, or actors?

 44. Has your art helped you develop a nurturing community online?
-Art Marketing for Introverts, tells the story of how artist and subscriber Anvil Caitlin Williamson created valuable community offline as well.
+Art Marketing for Introverts will show you the way.

-45. Can you verbalize your wish for your readers and their relationship to their own creativity?
+45. What is your wish for your readers regarding their relationship to their creativity?

 46. Has your art helped you heal your life?
 How exactly?

 47. Tell a story about one of your readers (with their permission of course.)
-Darren Rowse of Problogger tells bloggers, if you want more reader engagement, share your stage.
-Try to make your readers famous; it’s a heart-centered, win-win strategy that I live by.
+Darren Rowse of Problogger tells bloggers to make our readers famous; it’s a heart-centered, win-win strategy that I live by.

-50. What would you recommend your collectors do to take the first steps to begin writing or making art themselves?
-What realization helped you take the leap?
+50. What first steps would you recommend readers do to begin writing or making art themselves?

-51. For our final art newsletter topic, I want you to think about a personal object you have in your studio or on your desk.
-Why is it important to you?
+51. For our final art newsletter topic think about a personal object you have in your studio or on your desk.
 What memories or meaning does it hold?
 Share a photo of it with readers.

 Some of these art newsletter topic ideas may feel too revealing.